 Heater guards are something many aquarium owners have never heard of – at least not unless they have a heater accident.
 So what is a heater guard, and do you need one?
-The answer depends on your tank and fish you keep.
+The answer depends on your tank and the species of fish you keep.
 To better understand, let's start with what a heater guard does.

 What a Heater Guard Does